On our recent trip to Morocco, we spent 17 hours in the Sahara desert and I can't tell this story without describing the journey to get there.

 Camel ride first, then wine then dinner.
 FYI, we were informed that all of the sand dunes seen in these photos would not be there in the morning.
 Apparently the wind is so intense that it moves all of the sand creating new dunes in new locations.

 These two men took care of all of us and everything required for our brief stay.

 They were the most peaceful, soft spoken, engaging, and helpful people.
-As I talked with them more I learned that they were both sons of nomadic families.
+As I talked with them, the more I learned that they were both sons of nomadic families.